 When you type in the name of your company and your location into a search engine, you want your company to be on the first page.
 If it doesn’t come up, you’re losing leads.

 A high search engine ranking is extremely important.
 Less than 10% of consumers advance to the second page of Google.
 If you’re not on the first page, you aren’t being seen by 90% of consumers.
+That can undermine all the effort you’ve spent on MSP marketing.

 But SEO for managed service providers can be tricky.
 Here are some tips on how to optimize your SEO in the world of IT.